 St. Margaret was a willful young woman who ran away with her lover.
 Because they couldn’t get married, she became his mistress instead.
 She bore a son out of this relationship.
 Her lover was murdered suddenly.
 This shocked Margaret so much that she took her son and went to the Franciscans seeking shelter.
 Eventually she became a Franciscan tertiary.
 Her son even became a friar!
 She served the poor and sick for the rest of her days.
 But she still struggled with physical temptations of lust.

-St. Margaret is a great saint to know in 2021 because she’s experienced it all.
+St. Margaret is a great saint to know this year because she’s experienced it all.
 Looking for love?
 She’s been there.
 Looking for acceptance?
 She’s been there.
 Rushing into a relationship?
 Check.
 Dealing with sins of the flesh?
 Double check.

 St. Margaret can lead you in a poverty of spirit that will be necessary for entering into any healthy relationship.
 She’s a comforter and encourager for the harder parts of this journey of Catholic dating.